 But as the saying goes: prevention is better than curing!
 How can you diminish the change of graffiti paintings?
 Track & Trace solutions help.

 Know if someone enters your shunting yard unwanted

 The shunting yard is a known spot for graffiti painters.
 At night, or just on the day itself because it’s easy to enter the premises.

-Most marshal yards or guarded by security.
-However, because they are quiet, it is rather easy to enter the site and hide from security.
+Most marshal yards are guarded by security.
+However, because they are quiet places, it is rather easy to enter the site and hide from security.
 Besides, most graffiti painters operate in groups.
 So, they are practiced to paint a wagon in no-time.

 How Tracy can help: perimeter and object guard

 Track and trace can help preventing graffiti in 2 ways:

 - Perimeter detection

 Know if someone enters the marshal yard or any other perimeter.
 Act immediately on ‘strange’ behavior, such as: unidentified persons on the premises.
 Or persons at times when you expect nobody will be there.
 Another option is to guard the object itself, such as a train wagon itself with a sensor.
 An alert is being send when persons approach the object.

 So, you can prevent graffiti to take place or at least, to prevent the painter from finishing his ‘artwork’.